 Those have included STV, The Herald, The Scotsman, Daily Mirror, The Sunday Telegraph, Scotland on Sunday, Herald on Sunday, The National, The Scottish Sun, Daily Record Deadline News and others.

 He is also part of the judging panel for the Highlands and Islands Media Awards.

 Shaun previously hosted the popular Sustainable Scotland podcast and still contributes to a range of media on issues of climate, sustainability and media.

 Appointed a Fellow of The RSA and a Member the Chartered Institute of Public Relations he works to the highest standards, as such has helped audit and oversee the process of approving accreditation of university courses involving the creative arts.

-He was PR & Digital Media Director for a leading international marketing and events agency helping evolve their UK and Norway centred communications strategies.
+Shaun was Associate (News and Media) with award-winning digital marketing firm teclan, embedded as Head of Media and Marketing with landscape scale ecological restoration company Kaitiaki Consulting and was PR & Digital Media Director with former international marketing and events agency Lucid helping evolve their UK and Norway centred communications strategies.

 Shaun is also a qualified mental health first aider as part of his people first management approach to supporting and mentoring colleagues.